-If another EU Member State accepts responsibility for the asylum applicant, the NDGAP has to issue a decision on the transfer within 8 days, and this time limit is complied with in practice.178 Once the NDGAP issues a Dublin decision, the asylum seeker can no longer withdraw their asylum application.179 The transfer procedure to the responsible Member State is organised by the Dublin Unit and the Expulsion and Transfer Unit of the NDGAP, in cooperation with the receiving Member State, but the actual transfer is performed by the police.
-In case of air transfer, the police assist with boarding the foreigner on the airplane, and - if the foreigner's behaviour or their personal circumstances such as age do not require it - the foreigner travels without escorts.
-Unaccompanied minors travel with their legal guardian who hands them over to the authorities of the receiving Member State.
-Otherwise, the person will be accompanied by Hungarian police escorts.
-In case of land transfers, the staff of the police hand over the foreigner directly to the authorities of the other state.
+In case of land transfers, the staff of the police hands over the foreigner directly to the authorities of the other state.
 According to HHC's experience, voluntary transfers are rare.
 According to NDGAP, in 2021, the average time-period between the request and the execution of the transfer was 55 days.
 In 2022, the average time was 55.8 days.
-If another Member State has taken responsibility the average time-period between the acceptance of the responsibility and the execution of the transfer was 45.5 days.
-The average time-period between the receipt of an incoming request and the execution of the transfer from another EU Member State to Hungary was 219 days in 2021 and 160 days in 2022.
-The average time-period between the acceptance of the responsibility by Hungary and the execution of the incoming transfer was 156 in 2021 and 120 days in 2022.180
+In 2023, the average time was 44 days.
+If another Member State has taken responsibility the average time-period between the acceptance of the responsibility and the execution of the transfer was 35 days.
+The average time-period between the receipt of an incoming request and the execution of the transfer from another EU Member State to Hungary was 219 days in 2021, 160 days in 2022 and 166 days in 2023.
+The average time-period between the acceptance of the responsibility by Hungary and the execution of the incoming transfer was 156 in 2021, 120 days in 2022 and 138 days in 2023.

 In 2021, Hungary issued 40 outgoing requests and carried out 19 transfers.
-In the same year, Hungary received 1400 requests out of which only one transfer was executed from Germany.
+In the same year, Hungary received 1,400 requests out of which only one transfer was executed from Germany.
 In 2022, Hungary issued 29 outgoing requests and carried out 23 transfers.
 In the same year, Hungary received 1,636 requests out of which 21 transfers were executed, mainly from Germany, Norway and Austria.
+It remains unclear if Hungary provided individual guarantees in all of the outlined cases.

-In 2021, 23 persons were detained because of Dublin procedure (Section 31/A(1a) Asylum Act).181 These persons were not asylum seekers in Hungary.
-Data for 2022 was not provided.
+In 2021, 23 persons were detained because of Dublin procedure (Section 31/A(1a) Asylum Act).
+These persons were not asylum seekers in Hungary.
+Data for 2022 or 2023 was not provided.